stelic/limitload/doc/en/scripting.rst

                    "Hurricane's task."), branch="north"),
         ]),

 to which sector Arend is going to send two specific pilots.
 Consequences of this choice will be visible a little later.
+At the end of this dialogue, briefing summary is shown, filled with text from ``mission_longdes`` attribute from mission description.
+This summary, does not show up if ``mission_skipconfirm`` is set to ``True``.

 ``mission_outconv`` is the exit dialogue which begins when the mission is over.
 This dialogue has multiple purposes.
 On the one hand, it can be used for detailed debriefing of impressions from the mission itself, that is, be closely tied to the mission that has been just finished.
 On the other hand, it can be used for some important advancing of the campaign story, which has no relation with the previous mission.
 In our example, we are using it for immediate impressions from the just finished mission::